 The contents of 1 bottle are poured into cups and experimental activities are carried out.

-Children sniff the contents, taste, add salt or sugar, drip dye.
+Children sniff the contents, taste them, add salt or sugar, and add dye.

-After the study, the children at the tables stick the chips in the first line: red - this property is not there, green - this property is there.
+After the research, the children at the tables glue the chips in the first line: red - this property does not exist, green - this property exists.

-For example: 2nd column - “language” is crossed out with red lines, the contents of the first bottle have no taste - a green chip.
+For example: column 2 - “tongue” is crossed out with red lines, the contents of the first bottle have no taste - green chip.

 Two sisters - two hands